-Inspired to write a short blog about communication after I was recently involved in a conversation over on LinkedIn.
+Inspired to write a short blog about how communication is changing after I was recently involved in a conversation over on LinkedIn.
 Someone from the creative industry sent him a CV with a simple ‘would be great to meet up for a coffee or beer’.
 His response to it was to reach out on Li to express his dissatisfaction.

 After reading through the comments, one guy in particular was fervently telling him to get off his high horse, and I felt the need to pipe up.
 I didn’t see anything wrong with it, as someone who’s awful at overly conventional interviews (and I’m sure I’m not the only one), this wouldn’t have been an issue for me as the employer.